xypwn/arduino-spybug/README.md

 A simple voice recorder for Arduino using an SD card and an electret microphone amplifier circuit.

-Independent of any 3rd party libraries like (unless delayed recording is used).
+Independent of any 3rd party libraries (unless delayed recording is used).

 ## Wiring (also documented in spybug/spybug.ino)
 ### SD Card Wiring